StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 sudo sed --in-place 's/^PermitRootLogin.*/PermitRootLogin prohibit-password/g' /etc/ssh/sshd_config
 sudo sed --in-place 's/#PasswordAuthentication yes/PasswordAuthentication no/' /etc/ssh/sshd_config
 ```
-This disables root login.
+Using two sed commands above is the short way to disable root login.
+To disable it manually you can just do `sudo nano /etc/ssh/sshd_config` find a line called PermitRootLogin modify it.
+Then find a line called PasswordAuthentication and modify it as well.

 If you need to be a root user, first login as **sammy**, your username.
 Then use the command below to be a root user.
 ```
 sudo su
 ```